United States labor law: California

 In 1959, California added the Division of Fair Employment Practices to the California Department of Industrial Relations.
 The Fair Employment and Housing Act of 1980 gave the division its own Department of Fair Employment and Housing, with the stated purpose of protecting citizens against harassment and employment discrimination on the basis of: age, ancestry, color, creed, denial of family and medical care leave, disability (including HIV/AIDS), marital status, medical condition, national origin, race, religion, sex, transgender status and sexual orientation.
 Sexual orientation was not specifically included in the original law but precedent was established based on case law.
 On October 9, 2011, California Governor Edmund G. "Jerry" Brown signed into law Assembly Bill No. 887 alters the meaning of gender for the purposes of discrimination laws that define sex as including gender so that California law now prohibits discrimination on the basis of gender identity and gender expression.

 The state also has its own labor law covering agricultural workers, the California Agricultural Labor Relations Act.

 New Jersey

 In 1945, New Jersey enacted the first statewide civil rights act in the entire nation. with the purpose of protecting citizens against harassment and employment discrimination on the basis of: race, creed, color, national origin, nationality, or ancestry.
 This has since been expanded to age, sex, disability, pregnancy, sexual orientation, perceived sexual orientation, marital status, civil union status, domestic partnership status, affectional orientation, gender identity or expression, genetic information, military service, or mental or physical disability, AIDS and HIV related illnesses and atypical hereditary cellular or blood traits.

+New Jersey's Law Against Discrimination (LAD) requires employers to provide reasonable accommodations to pregnant and postpartum employees, regardless of company size or how long the employee has worked there.
+The LAD also covers lactation-related needs, having added breastfeeding as a protected characteristic in 2018.
+Because New Jersey's law applies to employers of any size, it can offer broader protection than the federal Pregnant Workers Fairness Act, which only covers employers with 15 or more employees.